ipython/ipython-website/uninstall_issue.rst

 have installed HyperSpy 0.6 using the *full installers* please read further before uninstalling HyperSpy 0.6.

-If after reading this document you are still unsure about what to do, please do not heasitate to contact us through the `developers mailing list
+We are currently working on this issue and we will release a fix as soon as possible.
+Until we release a fix we strongly reccommend not to uninstall HyperSpy.
+Using HyperSpy is safe, only uninstalling it can trigger this problem in some rare circumstances.

-<http://groups.google.com/group/hyperspy-devel>`_ before taking any action.
+If you want to uninstall HyperSpy 0.6 before we release a fix for this issue you can read the rest of this document that explains how to determine if your installation is affected by this issue and how to manually uninstall HyperSpy 0.6 if that is the case.
+If after reading this document you are still unsure about what to do, please do not heasitate to contact us through the `developers mailing list <http://groups.google.com/group/hyperspy-devel>`_ before taking any action.

 How do I know if my installation is affected?
 ---------------------------------------------